Bauthe/directory-emptier/README.md

 # context-menu-tuner

-A software which edits windows registry to create custom context menu entries related with directory-emptier.
+A software which edits Windows registry to create custom context menu entries related with directory-emptier.

 It enables the user to select names and options of the context menu entries that will run directory-emptier.exe.